 It’s from the Quran, Allah’s words, that Arabic linguists derived the grammar of standard Arabic.

-How to learn Fusha Arabic?
+How To Learn Fusha Arabic?

 Languages are a tricky field of knowledge to learn; because, unlike all other fields of knowledge, it’s not about learning some information, but about training your brain to become bilingual or multilingual which is neither easy nor simple.